RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 There are two types of trading:
 ### [[Discretionary Trading]]
 Discretionary trading relies on the traders judgement for making all trading decisions.
-They ultimately make their decisions based on their experience, intuition & judgement.
+They ultimately make their decisions based on their experience, analysis, intuition & judgement on the market.
 	**For Example:** a discretionary trader might come in at the start of the day with a plan to trade a particular stock if it drops to a certain price.
 However, if news comes out during the day that changes the trader's outlook on the stock, they might decide not to buy it after all, or perhaps buy more of it than originally planned.
 ### [[Systematic Trading]]
 Systematic trading refers to a method where decisions are made based on a pre-set system or algorithm.
 This is developed using quantitative research and statistical analysis.
 Once a system is developed trades are executed automatically. based on rules set for the system.
 	**For Example:** A trading system might be to buy a particular stock when its 50-day moving average crosses above its 200-day moving average, and sell when the opposite happens.

 We will be focussing on [[Chapter one - BulletProof Your Trading#Discretionary Trading|discretionary]] methods in this masterclass following these topics: